teteUser/dio-clone-react/README.md

-# dio-clone-react
+# DIO Clone in React
-A clone of Digital Innotation One website, built in React
+A clone of Digital Innotation One website, built in React.
+Part of a basic React course from DIO platform.